 Welcome!

-Broadly speaking, I am interested in comparative migration governance, humanitarianism, forced migration, and the politics of gender.
+Broadly speaking, I am interested in migration governance, humanitarianism, forced migration, and the politics of gender.
 My research centres the lives of communities who are on the receiving end of global humanitarian and gender policies.
 I draw upon postcolonial and feminist thought to acknowledge different forms of knowledge making on gender that are responsive to community needs.

 I earned my Ph.D. in Political Science with Gender Studies Specialization at McGill University in 2025.